aivascu/EntityFrameworkCore.AutoFixture/README.md

-# AutoFixture.AutoEFCore
+# EntityFrameworkCore.AutoFixture

-AutoEFCore is the logical product of the new [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) in-memory [providers](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/) and the [AutoFixture](https://github.com/AutoFixture/AutoFixture) library.
+EntityFrameworkCore.AutoFixture is the logical product of the new [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/) in-memory [providers](https://docs.microsoft.com/en-us/ef/core/miscellaneous/testing/) and the [AutoFixture](https://github.com/AutoFixture/AutoFixture) library.

 The goal of this project is to minimize the boilerplate work, necessary to test the code that uses Entity Framework Core.